-- (1) Messrs.
-Harrison and Chambless are the only named executive officers who have satisfied the age and/or service eligibility requirements for retirement under the plans. - (2) Amounts shown for the ORP and the SSIP for the named executive officers assume payment as a lump sum as of December 31, 2022.
+(1) Messrs.
+Harrison, Anthony and Chambless are the only named executive officers who have satisfied the age and/or service eligibility requirements for retirement under the plans.

+(2) Amounts shown for the ORP and the SSIP for the named executive officers assume payment as a lump sum as of December 31, 2023.
 Participants in the ORP and the SSIP may elect to receive payments in equal monthly installments over a period of 10, 15 or 20 years.
-The amounts of the installments are based on the discount rates specified in the plans. - (3) Amounts shown for the Annual Bonus Plan (other than a change in control) were calculated using the actual level of achievement of the performance goals for fiscal 2022.
-Amounts shown for the Annual Bonus Plan upon a change in control were calculated assuming the achievement of target performance goals. - (4) Amounts shown in all of the columns other than the "Change in Control" column for the Long-Term Performance Equity Plan and the Long-Term Performance Plan were calculated using the actual level of achievement of the performance goals for the fiscal 2020 fiscal 2022 performance period and assuming the achievement of target performance goals for the three-year performance periods ending in fiscal 2023 and fiscal 2024.
-Amounts shown in the "Change in Control" column for the Long-Term Performance Equity Plan and the Long-Term Performance Plan were calculated assuming the achievement of target performance goals for the three-year performance periods ending in fiscal 2022, fiscal 2023 and fiscal 2024.
-The amounts for the three-year performance periods ending in fiscal 2023 and fiscal 2024 were prorated for the portion of the performance periods the executive was employed prior to the date of the triggering event.
+The amounts of the installments are based on the discount rates specified in the plans.
+Messrs.
+Katz and Chambless did not meet the definition of retirement under the ORP, but would receive the amounts shown under the "Voluntary Resignation or Termination Without Cause" column.

+- (3) Amounts shown for the Annual Bonus Plan were calculated using the actual level of achievement of the performance goals for fiscal 2023. - (4) Amounts shown in all of the columns for the Long-Term Performance Equity Plan and the Long-Term Performance Plan were calculated using the actual level of achievement of the performance goals for the fiscal 2021-fiscal 2023 performance period and assuming the achievement of target performance goals for the three-year performance periods ending in fiscal 2024 and fiscal 2025.
+The amounts for the three-year performance periods ending in fiscal 2024 and fiscal 2025 were prorated, when applicable, for the performance periods the executive was employed prior to the date of the triggering event.

-None of the Company's executive officers, including the named executive officers, have any special employment or severance agreements.
+None of the Company's executive officers, including the named executive officers, has any special employment or severance agreements.
 The executive officers are entitled, however, to certain payments (as illustrated in the above table) under the terms of the Company's existing compensation and benefit plans in connection with the termination of their employment or a change in control of the Company.
 The following narrative describes the terms of those plans as they relate to a termination of employment or a change in control.